Prince Kuhio Plaza

 Prince Kūhiō Plaza is a single-level regional shopping mall in Hilo, Hawaii.
 It is the largest enclosed mall on the Island of Hawaii.
 Anchor stores are two Macy's stores, TJ Maxx, and Petco.
 Other major tenants include a 9-screen movie theatre operated by Regal Cinemas, Tractor Supply Company, and Longs Drugs.
 Sears was an anchor of the plaza until closing in 2021.
-The mall is owned and operated by Brookfield Properties.
+The mall is owned and operated by Brookfield Properties through shopping mall operator subsidiary GGP.

 The mall is named for Prince Jonah Kuhio Kalanianaole, who served as Congressional Delegate from 1903 to 1922.